 the person is free of symptoms.

 You can help prevent depression by staying active and being connected to other people

 through family, community activities, senior groups, or a religious affiliation.

-wait until it becomes severe.
+until it becomes severe.
 Talk with your healthcare provider about your own symptoms.